-In cities, a lack of vegetation creates "'heat islands", caused by including, for example, expanding the Yellagonga Wetlands project and mapping greenspaces access in Wanneroo. - Increasing active and sustainable transport options/uptake in Wanneroo by working with WA start-ups, planners and local innovators to trial and test solutions in Wanneroo. - Expanding smart waste management program through the use of smart bins in high-traffic areas and smart waste collection truck that monitor and measure waste.
+- Supporting the health of our green spaces and reducing water consumption/waste by developing and implementing a smart water program expanding the use of smart irrigation, increasing the uptake of smart water meters, and more. - Combating heat Island effects, reducing pollution and protecting the natural environment by scaling up our environment mapping, monitoring and data sharing including, for example, expanding the Yellagonga Wetlands project and mapping greenspaces access in Wanneroo. - 3 Increasing active and sustainable transport options/uptake in Wanneroo by working with WA start-ups, planners and local innovators to trial and test solutions in Wanneroo. - Expanding smart waste management program through the use of smart bins in high-traffic areas and smart waste collection trucks that monitor and measure waste.